 A medical laboratory technician (MLT) is a health care professional who works in hospital and reference laboratories performing various analyses on blood and other body fluids.
 Areas MLT’s work in include clinical chemistry, hematology and coagulation, blood bank, microbiology and serology.

-Graduates of the degree program will be eligible to sit for the MLT(ASCP) national certification exam.
+Graduates of the degree program will be eligible to sit for the MLT (ASCP) national certification exam.
+(Program accreditation is in progress – expected in September 2019.)

 The associates degree consists of 61 credits and students take general education courses in chemistry and human biology as well as core courses in all the major areas of the laboratory.
 This program also consists of a 400 hour internship experience at area hospitals.